chrismazi/CropIntel/README.md

 # A2SV-Hackathon
+AI-Powered Agricultural Advisory System

-AI-Powered Agricultural Advisory System: Use of  advanced AI and machine learning techniques to provide farmers with actionable insights and recommendations.
+Welcome to CropIntel  GitHub repository!
+This repository contains the source code and development history of our AI-Powered Agricultural Advisory System, a platform designed to provide farmers with actionable insights and recommendations.
 The system offers crop recommendations, early pest and disease detection, and weather-based planning through a user-friendly mobile and web application.
 AI-Powered Agricultural Advisory System

 Project Overview: